microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_msbuild_install.md

 ### ADD_BIN_TO_PATH

-Adds the configration dependent binary path to the `PATH` environment variable before the build.
+Adds the configuration dependent binary path to the `PATH` environment variable before the build.
-This is required to run tools build by the project itself.
-The `PATH` environment variable will not be mutated if `VCPKG_CROSSCOMPILING` is `true`
+This is required to run tools built by the project itself.
+The `PATH` environment variable is not be mutated if `VCPKG_CROSSCOMPILING` is `true`

 ### NO_TOOLCHAIN_PROPS